m4sterbunny/Demo/source/pages/bulb.rst

    Incandescent light bulbs can get very hot.
 If you have an incandescent bulb that was recently lit, then use a small towel between it and your hand.

 2.1 Set your light switch to the "off" position.
-If you are not sure of the position to use, apply the position shown in 1.1.
+If you are not sure of the position to use, apply the opposite position to that shown in 1.1.

 2.2 (Optional) Set up the ladder.